kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

         // Required to be unique.
         URL string `json:"url,omitempty"`

-        // If specified, overrides the URL used to fetch discovery information.
+        // discoveryURL if specified, overrides the URL used to fetch discovery information.
         // Format must be https://url/path.
         // Example:
         // curl oidc.oidc-namespace (.discoveryURL field)